ask in detail

 1. Introduction to classical Languages in India (Sanskrit, Pali, Magadhi)

-2. Introduction to ancient Indian art (Music, and Drama) and architecture (temples and town
+2. Introduction to ancient Indian art (Music, and Drama) and architecture (temples and town planning)

 3. Indian philosophical thoughts on Social Institutions(Purushartha, Ashrama, Dharma and Values).